qalle2/nes-util/README.md

 Requires [Pillow](https://python-pillow.org).
 ```
 Convert NES CHR (graphics) data into a PNG file.
-Arguments: IN OUT PALETTE (PALETTE is optional)
-    IN:
+Arguments: inputFile outputFile palette
-        File to read.
+    inputFile: File to read.
 An iNES ROM (.nes) or raw CHR data.
-        Size of raw CHR data must be a multiple of 256 bytes (16 tiles).
+Size of raw
+        CHR data must be a multiple of 256 bytes.
-    OUT:
-        PNG file to write.
-128 pixels (16 tiles) wide.
+    outputFile: PNG file to write.
+16 tiles wide.
-    PALETTE:
-        Output palette (which image colors correspond to CHR colors 0-3).
+    palette: Optional.
+Output palette or which colors will correspond to CHR
-        Four hexadecimal RRGGBB codes (000000-ffffff) separated by commas.
+        colors 0-3.
+Four hexadecimal RRGGBB codes (000000-ffffff) separated by
+        commas.
 Default: 000000,555555,aaaaaa,ffffff
 ```

 ### nes_chr_encode.py